With the start of the Fringe Benefits Tax year looming on 1 April, businesses are being urged to review their Fringe Benefits Tax (FBT) position.

 - Car parking fringe benefits : incorrectly calculating car parking fringe benefits due to:

 - Business Assets you use personally : not reporting fringe benefits on business assets that are provided for the personal enjoyment of employees or associates

 - Not lodging FBT returns : not lodging FBT returns (or lodging them late) to delay or avoid payment of tax.

 For some smaller businesses, it can come as a surprise that business related activities can fall within the FBT system.

 There are some exemptions in place.
-However, businesses need a clear understanding that many benefits could come under the scrutiny of the Australian Taxation Office (ATO).
+However, businesses need a clear understanding that many benefits could come under the scrutiny of the ATO.

 A small business owner might think it appropriate to take a good customer or supplier to lunch.
 It might also seem natural to take along a staff member to that lunch.